-Artists across the European Union enjoy strong legal protections on paper, but a new report by PEARLE/EFA reveals a troubling reality: censorship is alive and well, just harder to see.
+Artists across the European Union enjoy strong legal protections on paper, but a new report by PEARLE/EFA sketches a troubling reality: censorship is alive and well, just harder to see.
+The guide is providing cultural professionals with the tools they need to identify risks, understand the legal landscape and take action to defend and promote artistic freedom.

 In Europe, artists benefit from some of the world's strongest legal safeguards: Artistic freedom is protected under the European Convention on Human Rights, explicitly recognized in the EU Charter of Fundamental Rights, and reinforced by UN treaties ratified by all member states.
 The European Court of Human Rights has consistently ruled that artistic expression deserves protection in democratic societies, even when it offends or shocks.